buildbot/buildbot/master/docs/developer/database/build_data.rst

         :param integer buildid: build id retrieve data for
         :param unicode name: the name of the data
-        :returns: a list of build data dictionaries
+        :returns: a list of :class:`BuildDataModel`

         Returns all data for a specific build.
         The values are not loaded.